ITfoxtec/FoxIDs/docs/deployment-k8s.md

 Advanced option: The domains can also be changed by hand din the database.

 ## Considerations
-This section lists some deployment considerations.
+This section lists some deployment and security considerations.

+**Kubernetes Service Mesh**
+It is recommended to use a [Kubernetes Service Mesh](https://www.toptal.com/kubernetes/service-mesh-comparison) to achieve a zero-trust architecture.
+Where the internal traffic is secured with mutual TLS (mTLS) encryption.

 **Namespace**
 Consider encapsulating the resources with a namespace.
 The following commands are used to apply a namespace.